open-AIMS/coral_community_change/README.md

   - individual models are stored in `/data/modelled`
 - process_models.R
   - this script extracts posteriors from the `INLA` models
-  - this script performs various contrasts on the posteriors
   - collated data are stored in `/data/modelled/`
 - summary_plots.R
+  - this script generates plots of estimated cover conditional on COMP2021, half-decade, sector and shelf
+  - this script performs various contrasts on the posteriors
   - this script collates the contrasts and generates a summary heat map
   - figures are output to `/output/`